BrandonJohnGrenier/rora/README.md

 - two_pair?
 - one_pair?
 - high_card?

+### Hand Type Probability

+You can query a hand to determine the probability of drawing that type of hand.

+    # Example 1: Determine the probability of a Royal Flush
+    puts Hand.new("AS,KS,QS,JS,TS").probability => 0.0015

 ## Starting Hands

 Beyond the code samples presented below, the following links provide more information about [texas hold'em starting hands](http://www.moralesce.com/2012/01/21/holdem-starting-hands/) and [poker hand evaluation](http://www.moralesce.com/2011/11/26/poker-hand-evaluation/).

 ### Overview
-A starting hand is also referred to as a players pocket cards, or hole cards.
-A starting hand consists of exactly two cards held by one player, unseen by opponents.
-Starting hands can be created by proiding an Array of Cards of an equivalent sequence of suit-rank character values.
+A starting hand is also referred to as a player's pocket cards, or hole cards.
+A starting hand consists of exactly two cards, and can be constructed by providing an array of cards or an equivalent sequence of suit-rank character values.

     # Example 1: Creating a starting hand with a comma-seperated string.
     starting_hand = StartingHand.new "AS,KS"